cloudmesh/cloudmesh-openapi/paper/_index.md

 header that contains the word `Basic` followed by a space and a base64-encoded string of the format `username:password`.

+From wikipedia, basic auth is "a method for an HTTP user agent (e.g. a web browser) to provide a user name and password when making a request". ([more on this](https://github.com/cloudmesh/cloudmesh-openapi))

 A cloudmesh user can create an OpenAPI server whose endpoints are only accessible as an authorized user.
 Currently, when basic auth is used as the authentication mechanism, all endpoints are secured with this method.
 While this can be benficial to lock down an API, it is limited in the sense that is is "all or nothing": either all endpoints are secured or none at all.
 This is something that can be improved upon in the future.

-For an example of basic auth usage, see Appendix X.Y
+For an example of basic auth usage, see [Appendix A.5.](#a5-basic-auth-example)

 Read more about Basic Auth usage with OpenAPI [here](https://swagger.io/docs/specification/authentication/basic-authentication/)